antvis/G6/docs/manual/middle/layout.en.md

 - If the position information does not exist in the node data, Random Layout will take effect by default.

 ### Layouts for Graph
-Common graph layout API: [Layout API](https://www.yuque.com/antv/g6/agbmu2)。
+General graph layout API: [General Graph Layout API](/en/docs/api/layout/Graph).

 #### Random
 <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*M5FySIdhX4oAAAAAAAAAAABkARQnAQ' width='400'/>